gallandarakhneorg/autolatex/README.txt

         other files are inside the same directory of the TeX file.
 This action is helpful to create a version of the document that may be directly upload on online publication sites (such as Elsevier).
-This action use the CLI option "--bibtex" to determine if the bibliography must be put in a BibTeX file or inline inside the TeX file (default is inline).
+This action use the CLI option --biblio to determine if the bibliography must be put in a BibTeX file or inline inside the TeX file (default is inline).

     makeindex
         Performs all processing that permits to generate the index